jeremicna/AudioFlow/readme.md

 ```cd {PATH_TO_RELEASE}/AudioFlow.app```
 3. Execute the installer:\
 ```sh Contents/Resources/scripts/installer.sh```\
 Note: This script may prompt password input as it moves the virtual audio device driver from ```assets/driver``` to ```/Library/Audio/Plug-Ins/HAL``` which requires administrator privileges.
 Alternatively, it is possible to manually move it.
+This script also temporarily contains a command which disables the apple quarantine the prevents the app from being opened due to the fact the builds are not currently notarized.
 4. Restart CoreAudio:\
 ```sudo killall -9 coreaudiod```